 This is why it’s essential to monitor your credit score and continually work to improve your credit.
-Two good tools I use for staying on top of my credit score are: myFICO and AnnualCreditReport.com (for credit score and credit report, respectively).
+Two useful tools I use for staying on top of my credit score are myFICO and AnnualCreditReport.com (for credit score and credit report, respectively).